bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 * Integrated Terragrunt into terraform deployment strategy to keep modules dry, and facilitate orchestration of module deployment.
 * Blogger on AWS automation and development.
 * Question writer/external SME for AWS DevOps Professional Certification Exam.

+**Contractor @Kion (formely cloudtamer):* October 2019 - March 2020

-* Created complex IAM policies to align with NIST 800-53 standards like HIPAA, PCI, ISO...
+* Created IAM policies to align with NIST 800-53 standards like HIPAA, PCI, ISO…
 * Created CFT remediation to ensure all non whitelisted s3 buckets and objects remain private.
 * Created CFT remediation to ensure all non whitelisted RDS / Redshift clusters remain private.
 * Created CFT remediation to ensure EBS and RDS snapshots remain private.
 * Created CFT remediation to ensure users could only use the AWS API during office hours and from trusted locations.
-* Assisted client with moving a public RDS instance to a private instance and reconfiguring the network, so lambda could communicate with the private DB.
-* Created custom AWS health API tool, to publish all health events to a clients rest API.

 **Freelance DevOps Engineer @ Toptal** October 2018 - Present